kahwei26/DSA-Mini-Project/README.md

 ## Overview
 This repository contains the assignment and mini project of SECJ2013 Data Structure and Algorithm.
-Basically, they are simple management system which utlized the concept of DSA. </br>
+Basically, they are simple management systems which utlized the concept of DSA. </br>
 ### Hostel Management System
 Role: Admin (key = 123456), Customer
 Use case: